gefs-plugins/build-script/README.md

-GEFS Build Script
+GeoFS Build Script
 =================

-This is the build script for all of the GEFS extensions.
+This is the build script for all of the GeoFS extensions.

 How to use
 ----------